 To subscribe to the prehealth listserv go to the website: mailman.brynmawr.edu.
 Choose the subscription page, scroll down to and select Prehealth-l.
 Complete the subscription form using your Bryn Mawr e-mail address.
 After you submit the subscription form, your request will be sent to the listserv moderator for final approval.
 You can unsubscribe from the prehealth listserv at anytime by logging back into the subscription page, and completing a form at the bottom.

-Assistant Dean and Undergraduate Health Professions Advisor
+Assistant Dean and Health Professions Advisor for Undergraduates and Alumnae

-The Office of Health Professions Advising located in Canwyll House East is open year-round from 9:00 a.m. to 5:00 p.m., Monday -Friday.
+The Health Professions Advising Office is open year-round from 9:00 a.m. to 5:00 p.m., Monday -Friday.